yecdev/ydot/src/pages/dev.md

 ### ycashd

-ycashd is the full node implementation that powers the Ycash blockchain and Ycash peer-to-peer netword.
+ycashd is the full node implementation that powers the Ycash blockchain and Ycash peer-to-peer network.

 **[Download YecShell from GitHub](https://github.com/ycashfoundation/ycash/releases)**